sleeptoken/zettelkasten/Expressway Htb.md

 When you look it up, you can find CVE-2025-32463 which is a local privilege escalation.
 Exploitdb already has a finished PoC that we can use for our case. [https://www.exploit-db.com/exploits/52352](https://www.exploit-db.com/exploits/52352)

-After running the script we get a root shell and can read the root flag:
+After running the script we get a root shell and can read the root flag

+### M2
 ### References
 https://app.hackthebox.com/machines/736